UA-AI-Project/DataMining_Novelty---Master/README.md

 ## Results
 ![Results](local_res.png)

 The results show that the goal is achieved: novelty-optimized algorithms recommend games that are less popular and more relevant to the user's preferences than baseline algorithms by simply increasing the novelty.
+Extra results and analysis can be found in the report given.

 ## Sanity Checks
 There are also some sanity checks to ensure that the recommendations are reproducible and do not contain duplicates.